Twitter

 ★★ Forgive yourself, again, again, and again.
 Move on if you lose.
 Move on if you miss the entry.
 Move on if you leave money on the table.

 ★★ Never play earnings with single leg options.
 You will get destroyed by IV crush even if you are directionally correct.
 The win probability when playing earnings is NOT 50/50 even though it may seem like it is a binary event.
-Regardless of direction, Vega will destroy premiums, theta will naturally bleed you, and betting on delta direction is gambling.
+Regardless of direction, vega will destroy premiums, theta will naturally bleed you, and betting on delta direction is gambling.
 The true win probability is more like 25/75 with the odds stacked against you.
-If you play earnings, you must use a strategy that profits by Vega decrease (selling CCS, PCS, or iron condors).
+If you play earnings, you must use a strategy that profits by IV crush (selling CCS, PCS, or iron condors).

 The root problem is that you always want to be in a trade.
 You think that if you don't have a position, you can't make money.
 But if you enter a trade with a bad setup (in rush to make money), you will actually lose money.
 Follow the system ... be disciplined and patient.
 This problem can be attributed to a weak entry due to no patience, trading with no signal, chasing, and FOMO.